 Alpena County and all of Northeast Michigan have had higher unemployment rates than the State for the majority of the past two decades (Figure 3.3).
 Unemployment rates for the County and region have been consistently above 7% between 2001 and 2015, when the county dipped to around 6%, which is higher than the State, but better than the region.
 Rates peaked in 2009, when the region had an average unemployment rate of 15.9% and Alpena County had an average unemployment rate at 13%.
-Since then, rates have declined significantly with the county at 5.9% and the region at 7.8% in 2017.
+Since then, rates have declined significantly with the county at 4.7% and the region at 6.4% in 2019.
+The Covid-19 pandemic has significantly increased unemployment in 2020, however the lasting economic effects are not known at this time.